Why would we urge our students to complete all modules and be awarded a Graduate Diploma of Celebrancy?

 Education must be transformative

-Similarly, depth and professionalism require the the celebrant believes in the value of secular celebrancy and is convinced of its good effects on the human psyche.
+Similarly, depth and professionalism require that the celebrant believe in the value of secular celebrancy and be convinced of its good effects on the human psyche.
 It demands developed attitudes.
-Such spiritual values transform the celebrant into a certain kind of compassionate person, who understands the mainstream secular and religious movements which have guided humankind over the centuries.
-The study of secular spirituality affects the inner person, encourages a humane tolerance of others, and an understanding of how to co-create a ceremony in the light of the spiritual traditions of their clients.
+Such spiritual values transform the celebrant into a certain kind of compassionate person, who understands the mainstream secular and religious movements that have guided humankind over the centuries.
+The study of secular spirituality affects the inner person, encourages a humane tolerance of others, and fosters an understanding of how to co-create a ceremony in light of the spiritual traditions of their clients.
 (Module 8)